KStar-coder/Todo-List/README.md

 # TODO LIST

 ## This application is made by exploring the application context under React and localStorage of the browser
+## This project ius currently under planning for further enhancements.

 Currently, two official plugins are available: